 To control manipulators such as Kinova’s Gen2 and Gen3 robotic arms, Tomahawk’s Kinesis robotic control software utilizes ROS, a common framework that’s favored by developers working with robotic systems due to its open-source nature and ability to facilitate and simplify network communications, independent of hardware and other programs.

-"We’ve been extremely pleased with Kinova’s manipulation systems.
+'We’ve been extremely pleased with Kinova’s manipulation systems.
 They are low weight and provide a good balance of speed and strength.
-From an integration perspective, having a compact, integrated controller is a significant plus.
+From an integration perspective, having a compact, the integrated controller is a significant plus.
 I would also highlight the benefits of a flexible, feature-rich ROS API.
-Overall, superb technology."
+Overall, superb technology.'

 Brad Truesdell, CEO at Tomahawk Robotics